 Coronavirus Resources The campus is now open to the public.

-The 2021 Fall Semester starts on August 9, check out the Applied Technology 2022 Spring Open Classes to view the classes that are available!
+The 2022 Fall Semester starts on August 8, check out the Applied Technology 2022 Fall Open Classes to view the classes that are available!

 The Applied Technology Division provides quality Career and Technical Education (CTE) programs that meet today’s demand for high skilled workers with the appropriate training and technical skills in order to enter the workforce.
 Our programs offer an affordable and strong foundation to starting a career in just two years or less, and gain the knowledge you need to succeed in a growing number of high paying careers.
 Eighty percent of technical careers require specialized training beyond high school, but do not require a traditional four-year degree.